Divorce: Religion and divorce

 In some countries (commonly in Europe and North America), the government defines and administers marriages and divorces.
 While ceremonies may be performed by religious officials on behalf of the state, a civil marriage and thus, civil divorce (without the involvement of a religion) is also possible.
 Due to differing standards and procedures, a couple can be legally unmarried, married, or divorced by the state's definition, but have a different status as defined by a religious order.
 Other countries use religious law to administer marriages and divorces, eliminating this distinction.
 In these cases, religious officials are generally responsible for interpretation and implementation.

 Islam allows, yet generally advises against divorce, and it can be initiated by either the husband or the wife.

 Christian views on divorce vary: Catholic teaching allows only annulment, while most other denominations discourage it except in the event of adultery.

 Jewish views of divorce differ, with Reform Judaism considering civil divorces adequate; Conservative and Orthodox Judaism, on the other hand, require that the husband grant his wife a divorce in the form of a get.

 The Millet System, where each religious group regulates its own marriages and divorces, is still present in varying degrees in some post−Ottoman countries including Iraq, Syria, Jordan, Lebanon, Israel, the Palestinian Authority and Egypt.
-Several countries use sharia (Islamic law) to administrate marriages and divorces for Muslims.
+Several countries use sharia (Islamic law) to administer marriages and divorces for Muslims.
 Thus, Marriage in Israel is administered separately by each religious community (Jews, Christians, Muslims, and Druze), and there is no provision for interfaith marriages other than marrying in another country.
 For Jews, marriage and divorce are administered by Orthodox rabbis.
 Partners can file for divorce either in rabbinical court or Israeli civil court.